sphynx/rokumon/README.md

 An AI for playing [Rokumon game](https://boardgamegeek.com/thread/2380440/wip-rokumon-2020-9-card-design-contest-contest-rea) by Charles Ward.

+Rules of the game can also be found in this repo in [docs/rules.pdf](docs/rules.pdf)

 # How to build, install and play

 It's written in Rust programming language, so you have to run usual invocations for setting up Rust: